anjackson/zombse/index.md

 layout: default
 ---

-The Zombie Stack Exchanges That Just Won't Die
+> The Zombie Stack Exchanges That Just Won't Die

+I've taken the data dumps from the Digital Preservation and the Library and Information Science Stack Exchange sites and generated static Markdown pages from them.
+I've then used GitHub Pages and Jekyll to host these static text files as HTML.

 Zombie Stack Exchanges
 ----------------------